 - Each of these systems generates a procedural script containing various constants and utilities which you can reference directly instead of using unsafe lookup methods.

 - The scripts will be automatically regenerated to account for any changes in the project whenever assets are saved such as when the user presses Ctrl + S to save the scene or when the project is built.

-- Each of these systems has its own panel in the Weaver Window which can be used to customise its contents.
+- These systems each start disabled and can be enabled via their respective panels in the Weaver Window which can also be used to customise the generated scripts contents.

 The procedural scripts are saved in the Assets/Procedural Assets folder by default.
 This is known as the

 Output Directoryand can be changed in the Procedural Assets Panel.

 These systems offer several advantages over the regular ways of interacting with Unity:

 - Once generated, these scripts will show up in Intellisense so you can utilise automatic code completion and other helpful features of your IDE when referencing values.